heitormegale/Chromaesthesia/README.md

  * Develop other translation methods.

  * Increase the speed of the sound generation, thus coming closer to real time translation.

+ * Automize the Reverse Algorithm to create pictures with a given sound